Saebyuckbaan/cogs121-groupc-summit/README.md

   - The whole user experience is very systematic and does not require any need to recall information from memory.

 7. Flexbility and efficiency of use
+  - Users can copy and paste the link of the page if there is one chat room they use it most often, so they don't have to pick their skill level and ski resort again every time they log in.

 8. Aesthetic and minimalistic design
   - The design of our app focuses on minimalism.
-  - The design is simple and pleasing
+  - The design is simple and easy to use

 9. Help users recognize, diagnose, and recover from errors'
   - Users must select valid skill level and ski resort in order to enter a chat room.
 If a user doesn't have a selection for both options and clicks on the "Share Experience" button, an error message will pop up and say "You must select valid skill level and ski resort".